Led Zeppelin Wins Copyright Appeal Over ‘Stairway to Heaven’

-Two high-profile cases of song copyright infringement that harken back to the days of George Harrison’s humiliating day in court seem to have raised more questions than they’ve answered.
+A handful of high-profile cases of song copyright infringement that harken back to George Harrison’s humiliating day in court seem to be popping up in courtrooms on both sides of the Atlantic.

 Still open to wild swings of interpretation: Under what circumstances is an artist held accountable for copying another song?
 We’ll take a look at that.

 A few years ago, artists Robin Thicke and Pharrell Williams were ordered to pay the estate of soul legend Marvin Gaye the princely sum of $7.3 million for allegedly channeling Gaye’s “Got To Give It Up” to record the duo’s song, “Blurred Lines.”
 The copyright infringement case hinged not on whether the two songs were literal copies of each other.
 Rather, Thicke and Williams were held liable based on the judgment that they were “influenced and inspired” by Marvin’s song.

 Just over a minute long, this video was published by Josh Chesterfield via YouTube: